zengbing15/lumos_doc/docs/preparation/createaccount.md

   ckb1qyqfzx8hvqxnj4cf6zxugktfvlvvj2vc9udqntmwxh
   ```

-  The address with the "**ckb**" prefix is for CKB mainnet.
-The address with the "**ckt**" prefix is for both testnet and DEV chain.
+  The address with the "**ckb**" prefix is for CKB Mainnet.
+The address with the "**ckt**" prefix is for both Testnet and DEV chain.

-The following figure shows the relationship between private key, public key, Lock Script, and CKB address.
+The following figure shows the relationship between private key, public key, lock script, and CKB address.

 <img src={useBaseUrl("img/ownership.png")}/>